epogrebnyak/lamr/docs/index.md

 hero:
   name: "lamr"
   text: "A Python tutor at the command line."
-  tagline: "Code, exercises and hints to get you started with Python projects."
+  tagline: "Code, exercises and hints to get you started with small Python projects."
   actions:
     - theme: brand
-      text: Python Manual
+      text: Quickstart
-      link: /manual
+      link: /readme/
     - theme: alt
       text: Our project on GitHub
       link: https://github.com/epogrebnyak/lamr